sdu-concurrency/cybersecurity_days_2020/website/program.md

   .btn:focus { outline: 0 !important; }
 </style>

-The presentations will be held on Zoom and you can access the conference at the following link <a href="https://syddanskuni.zoom.us/j/69612294019">https://syddanskuni.zoom.us/j/69612294019</a>.
 The lectures will be given either in Danish or in English; in case non-Danish speaking attendees are present, lectures will be given in English.